Oaklight/llm-sparsification-release/report.md

 For T5 V1.1-XL, we see a slightly higher-magnitude set of weights - while many are still under $10^{-2}$, far greater are between that and $10^{-1}$, and there are a much larger amount greater than $0.1$, even approaching integer 1.
 This would suggest slightly less potential inherent sparsity, as more weights have semi-significant absolute values.

-For BERT-Large, ...TIODODODODODODOD
+For BERT-Large, we also see a sparsity structure focused within the ($10^{-2}, 10^{-1}$) range, with only about 30% of weight magnitudes less than $10^{-2}$ and about 99% below $10^{-1}$.
+This suggests about 30% of the weights are easily sparsifiable, while a lot of the rest are relatively similar in magnitude.
+Very few weights are greater than $10^{-1}$ as well.

  ### CDFs
 And the following Cumulative Distribution Function:

-The CDFs tell pretty much the same story as the histogram - for GPT2-XL we see that nearly 100% of weight magnitudes are represented when we hit $10^{-1}$, while it's only about 50% for T5 V1.1 XL.
-For BERT, TODODODODOD
+The CDFs tell pretty much the same story as the histogram - for GPT2-XL and BERT we see that nearly 100% of weight magnitudes are represented when we hit $10^{-1}$, while it's only about 50% for T5 V1.1 XL.

 ### CDFs by Layer
 And the following Cumulative Distribution Function, split by layer of the model: